aleysary/aleysary/README.md

 ##### Hi there 👋
 ## Welcome to my Github Portfolio
-###### I’m Aley Sary, a Computer Science major at Frostburg State University.
-I’m passionate about technology, problem-solving, and creating things that make a difference or just for fun.
-Whether it’s developing a genomic data processor, designing a pokedex, or diving into challenging coding projects like my 3D game, I enjoy exploring new ideas and pushing myself to learn and grow.
+######  I'm Aley Sary, an Applied Computer Science graduate student at Frostburg State University.
+I'm passionate about technology, problem-solving, and creating things that make a difference or just for fun.
+Whether it's developing a genomic data processor, designing a pokedex, or diving into challenging coding projects like my 3D game, I enjoy exploring new ideas and pushing myself to learn and grow.

+developing a genomic data processor, designing a pokedex, or diving into challenging coding projects like my 3D game, I enjoy exploring new ideas and pushing myself to learn and grow.
 ###### I’ve worked with a variety of tools and languages.
 While many of my projects are private or not connected to github, my public repositories give a glimpse into the diverse work I enjoy

 ### Current Projects: